 Experienced profesional guides.
 1 to 3 guide to client ratio.

 Individual Expedition kayaks, paddles, life jackets and wet skirts and paddling jackets.

 Tandem kayaks are available on request .

 Support vehicle for entire expedition.
 Your luggage will be carried in the support vehicle.

-Transfers from Porto to the launch site in Portugal.
+Transfers to the launch site in Portugal.